NREL/HPC/docs/Documentation/Development/Performance_Tools/Linaro-Forge/map.md

 ddt --connect
 ```

 Ddt is running on the compute node, waiting for you to connect with the local client.
-Launch you local client.
+Launch your local client.
 Then under **Remote Launch:** select the machine to which you want to connect.
-After a few seconds you will see a window announcing that the ddt wants to connect you your client.
+After a few seconds you will see a window announcing that the ddt wants to connect you to your client.
 Hit **Accept**.

 ![Linaro-MAP-Profile](../../../../../assets/images/Profiling/DDT-1.png)